Your Skin Type: Understanding Aging Skin

 In addition to environmental and lifestyle factors, repetitive facial movements can also wear down the supportive structures of the skin.
 This means that yes, there is a degree of truth to the term “smile lines” but honestly, finding things in life to smile about will help you both feel and look younger in the long run, so don’t hide that smile for the sake of avoiding a few fine lines.

-Factors like exposure to ultraviolet rays (the kind that come sun and tanning beds), stress, diet, environmental pollutants, and cigarette smoke, among other things, can all accelerate the aging process.
+Factors like exposure to ultraviolet rays (the kind that comes from the sun and tanning beds), stress, diet, environmental pollutants, and cigarette smoke, among other things, can all accelerate the aging process.

 So, we have genetics, lifestyle factors, and environmental influences that all play into how significantly the hands of time show themselves on our skin.
 What you really want to know is how it all happens.
 What’s going on beneath the surface that leads to the changes that we can feel and see in the mirror?